 Community Leadership / Board ServiceCarol is a Girl Scout troop leader, and she volunteers for Saint Michael & All Angels Church and her children’s schools — Hockaday, St. Mark’s and ESD.
 She sits on the board for Big Thought and the board marketing committees for Dallas Zoo and UTD.
 Carol serves her alma maters on the admissions committees for W&L and UT’s McCombs School of Business.
 She is a graduate of Leadership Dallas 2010 and Leadership Arts’ Class of 2015.

 For the Dallas Arboretum, Carol chaired the Gardenlicious Kids Cook-Off, celebrating the edible garden of acclaimed Rory Meyer’s Children’s Adventure Garden, which built on her food experience at Frito Lay, her pride in Dallas’ award-winning Arboretum and her adoration of her outdoor- and kitchen-loving children.

 Favorite Aspect of CFT

 "As Theodore Roosevelt said, "Far and away the best prize that life has to offer is the chance to work hard at work worth doing."
-It's a joy to work hard with my smart, compassionate CFT colleagues who have the courage to tackle tough issues in our community.
-I'm also inspired every day by the many dedicated nonprofit and school leaders doing important work and by the visionary philanthropists we partner with to find creative solutions to key challenges.
-It's amazingly worthwhile to work with kindred spirits committed to truly making a difference for our neighbors locally, across the state of Texas and beyond."
+It's a joy to work hard with my smart, compassionate CFT colleagues who have the courage to tackle tough issues in our community and across the state."